CULTURE INCORPORATED

 - what’s actually at stake

-Over time, I’ve developed and refined a small number of tools and approaches that help make human dynamics visible and discussable.
+Over time, we’ve developed and refined a small number of tools and approaches that help make human dynamics visible and discussable.
 I use them selectively – when they add clarity or momentum – not as one-size-fits-all solutions.

 When this work is most useful

-I’m often brought in when organisations are:
+We’re often brought in when organisations are:

 - navigating growth, change or complexity